squ1dd13/MaxOS/README.md

 Run `sudo chmod 4755 <injectd's location>` and `sudo chown root <injectd's location>`, then launch injectd.
 Don't run it as root though.

+Oh you will probably have to turn off SIP, but try without just in case.

 ## Credits
 Read credits.txt